mmatheuspalma/minecraft-server-starter-pack/README.md

     ngrok tcp the_server_port --region us
 ````

-After this, copy the url and share with us
+After this, copy the url and share with your friends